Remission for Chronic Myelogenous Leukemia

 For example, he could refer to a "hematologic" relapse in your blood cell count.

 Or he could tell you that you've had a "cytogenetic" relapse, which means you again have cells with the Philadelphia chromosome.

 He could also say you have a "molecular" relapse, which means you have some of the BCR-ABL gene in your blood.

-If one of these changes is found, your doctor will repeat the test to rule out error.
+If you have one of these changes, your doctor will repeat the test to rule out error.

 "It's very important to not jump to a conclusion based on a single lab reading.
 That's a mistake patients make because they are worried," Roboz says.
 "They see their white blood cell count go up at one visit, but it might just be they caught a cold from their kids and their white blood cell count is responding normally."

 If changes are confirmed, doctors may do a bone marrow biopsy to look for changes in the chromosomes so they can figure out what treatment might work better for you.